 In this example, we will calculate the percentage of the total using the quick table calculation.

-In this data visualisation, we will create a stacked bar chart using the Tableau Superstore dataset.
+In this data visualization, we will create a stacked bar chart using the Tableau Superstore dataset.

 - To create the stacked bar chart, add ‘Region’ to ‘Columns‘ and ‘Sales’ to Rows.

-- Add the Category dimension to the Colour card in the Marks section.
+- Add the Category dimension to the Color card in the Marks section.
 This will stack the Categories for each region in a single bar.

 - Add the Sales to the Text card in the Marks section.
 After this, click on the Sales and select Quick Table Calculation -> Percent of Total.

-Now, we can see the percentage of the total for the share of sales of each category in a specific region.
+Now, we can see the percentage of total sales for each category in a specific region.

 - In this, we can also show the overall total at the top of the bar instead of showing it for each stacked measure.
 To do this, duplicate the Sales in the Rows and create a Dual Axis chart.

-- Remove the Sales from the Label of Sales(1) axis and Category from the Colour of Sales(2) axis.
+- Remove the Sales from the Label of Sales(1) axis and Category from the Color of Sales(2) axis.

 - Set the Marks type for the first axis as a Bar chart and for the second axis as a Gantt chart.

-- If the percentage values are not aligned properly at the top of the bars, then right-click on the axis and select ‘Synchronise Axis‘.
+- If the percentage values are not aligned properly at the top of the bars, then right-click on the axis and select ‘Synchronize Axis‘.

 Now, we can get the percentage of the total for all stacked dimensions at the top of the bars.